+'''

 sense

 Indicate whether minimizing (the default) or maximizing

+name

+A name for this component

+doc

+A text string describing this component

 Public class attributes:

+doc

+A text string describing this component

+name

+A name for this component

 active

-A boolean that is true if this component will be used to construct a model instance sense
+A boolean that is true if this component will be used to construct a model instance

+rule

 The rule used to initialize the objective(s)

+sense

 The objective sense

 Private class attributes:

-\constructed
+constructed

 A boolean that is true if this component has been constructed

-\data
+data

 A dictionary from the index set to component data objects

-\index
+index

 The set of valid indices

-\implicit\subsets
+implicit_subsets

 A tuple of set objects that represents the index set

-\model
+model

 A weakref to the model that owns this component

-\parent
+parent

 A weakref to the parent block that owns this component

-\type
+type

 The class type for the derived subclass

+activate()

+Set the active attribute to True

+property active

+Return the active attribute

+clear()

+Clear the data in this component

+clear_suffix_value(suffix_or_name, expand=True)

+'''

 Deprecated since version 5.0: The cname() method has been renamed to getname().
 The preferred method of obtaining a component name is to use the .name property, which returns the fully qualified component name.
-The .local\name property will return the component name only within the context of the immediate parent container.
+The .local_name property will return the component name only within the context of the immediate parent container.